Charles III, Duke of Parma: Early life

-Charles III was born at the Villa delle Pianore near Lucca on 14 January 1823, the only son of Charles Louis, Prince of Lucca, (later Duke of Lucca, and Duke of Parma) and his wife Princess Maria Teresa of Savoy (daughter of King Victor Emmanuel I of Sardinia).
+Charles III was born at the Villa delle Pianore near Lucca on 14 January 1823, the son of Charles Louis, Prince of Lucca, (later Duke of Lucca, and Duke of Parma) and his wife Princess Maria Teresa of Savoy (daughter of King Victor Emmanuel I of Sardinia).
 He was given the baptismal names Ferdinando Carlo Vittorio Giuseppe Maria Baldassarre.
 Until his accession as Duke of Parma in 1849, he was called Ferdinando Carlo or Ferdinando.
 His family called him Danduccio.
 At the death of his grandmother, Maria Luisa of Spain, Duchess of Lucca, on 13 March 1824, Ferdinando became the Hereditary Prince of Lucca.

 Ferdinando Carlo spent much of the first ten years of his life following his parents in their frequent travels to their castles of Urschendorff and Weistropp, near Dresden, and to the court in Vienna.
 When he was four, the responsibility for his education was entrusted to a Hungarian priest, Zsigmond Deáki.
 He was taught Italian history and language by Lazzaro Papi, Director of the Library of Lucca.
 He learnt Spanish, French, Hungarian, German and English.

 Until 1833, when he was ten and the court returned to Lucca, Ferdinando Carlo was under the care of his mother in an austere and religious atmosphere.
 As an only child, Ferdinando Carlo was much loved by his parents, but they were a mismatched couple of opposite personalities: Ferdinando’s mother was very pious and turned increasingly towards religion.
 From his teens, Ferdinando saw little of her.
 Maria-Theresa retired completely from the court of Lucca, living in permanent seclusion, first in Villa di Marilia and later to her villa at Pianore, where surrounded by priest and nuns, she dedicated her life to religion.
 Ferdinando had more in common with his father: a skill for languages, a passion for travel, a coarse sense of humor and a restless nature.
 However, Charles Louis was a hedonistic man who could not have his son as company very often or for very long.
 As a consequence, Ferdinando grew up restless and very spoiled.
 His teachers could control neither his rebellious nature nor his unbridled irresponsibility.